0xarch/fewu-theme-wacal/README.md

+# Wacal

-# Wacal - a nexo theme
+Wacal is a theme for Fewu SSG with GNOME Apps website like look.